-Under the direction of the Director of Educational Services, the ROP Coordinator will assist in a wide variety of educational activities with emphasis in curriculum; program planning and development; teacher evaluations; staff development; grants management; liaison with student services agencies; career guidance services; staff supervision and other duties as required.
+DEFINITION: Under the direction of the Director of Educational Services, the Mission Valley Regional Occupational Program (ROP) College and Career Program Specialist will assist in a wide variety of educational activities with emphasis in college articulations, UC a-g curriculum alignment; liaison with student services agencies; career guidance services; and other duties as required.

-• Provide leadership to teachers in curriculum development and implementation, instruction and staff development; discipline; and special projects.
+• Provide leadership to teachers in UC a-g curriculum alignment.

 • Baccalaureate degree or higher from an accredited college/university preferred.